 The Audit Committee of Cleveland-Cliffs Inc Board of Directors ("Committee") is composed of four independent directors and operates under a written charter adopted by the Board of Directors.
 The charter is reviewed and reassessed for adequacy annually by the Committee and reviewed by the Committee with the Board of Directors.
-The Committee reviewed the existing charter following the adoption of the Sarbanes-Oxley Act of 2002 and recommended changes that were approved by the Board of Directors on March 11, 2003.
+The Committee reviewed the existing charter in early 2004 and recommended changes that were approved by the Board of Directors on March 9, 2004.
 A copy of the amended charter, which the Board of Directors has adopted, is attached as Appendix A to this Proxy Statement.